isomerpages/moe-pasirriscrestsec/pages/2022 DSA SEC.md

 2022 Direct School Admission Exercise<br/>
 For admission to Secondary One in 2023</h4>

-<p>Direct School Admission (DSA) - Secondary Exercise for admission to Secondary One in 2023 takes place from May to September 2022.
+Direct School Admission (DSA) - Secondary Exercise for admission to Secondary One in 2023 takes place from May to September 2022.
 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the school’s academic and non-academic requirements, and the programmes available to develop and nurture the area of talent.